qojulia/QuantumCumulants.jl/docs/src/examples/optomechanical-cooling.md

 \end{align}
 ```

-To get a closed set of equations we automatically complete the system, where we restrict our description to second order cumulant expansion.
+To get a closed set of equations we automatically complete the system.

 ```@example optomechanics